- Our goal and intent is to support blockchain forks.

 - Compliance — are there any compliance or legal considerations for the asset beyond typical checks?

-And when it comes to airdrops or blockchain forks, these questions can become even more difficult to answer — especially before the airdrop or fork occurs.
+And when it comes to forks, these questions can become even more difficult to answer — especially before the fork occurs.

 This is why we have structured our policy the way the that it is — while our goal and intention is to support these events, we make no guarantee to do so.
 For some clients this can be a dealbreaker, which we understand and respect.